Jellby/Pegamoid/README.md

 First, the different requirements may not be installed in the remote system.
 A possible solution is installing them for the user account with e.g.
 ``pip install --user``.
-In this case it will probably be easier to install qtpy and Pyside instead of PyQt.
+In this case it will probably be easier to install qtpy and PySide instead of PyQt.

 Then, the VTK visualization uses some advanced OpenGL features that may not be available with all graphical drivers and it could be challenging to make it